-The ground system consists of the Chandra X-ray Center (CXC) and the Operations Control Center (OCC) in Cambridge, MA, the Engineering Support Center (ESC) at MSFC, and various NASA communications systems including the Deep Space Network operated for NASA by the Jet Propulsion Laboratory.
+The ground system consists of the CXC and the OCC in Cambridge, MA, the Engineering Support Center (ESC) at MSFC, and various NASA communications systems including the Deep Space Network operated for NASA by the Jet Propulsion Laboratory.
 See Section 2.6.2 for details.